F-15 Strike Eagle III: Reception

-Computer Gaming World's reviewer, an F-16 pilot with the Vermont Air National Guard, in April 1993 praised F-15 III's graphics, detail, and realistic flight model.
-He disliked the slow performance, but concluded that "It definitely is a worthy simulation".
-In a January 1994 survey of wargames the magazine gave the title four stars out of five, stating that it had "state-of-the-art graphics and game value".
+Computer Gaming World's reviewer Doug Fick, an F-16 pilot with the Vermont Air National Guard, in April 1993 praised F-15 III's graphics and detail, stating that "the systems and aircraft are very faithfully reproduced".
+He approved of the accuracy of the flight model ("Spectrum Holobyte and the Falcon 3.0 team could learn something about realistic flight characteristics from this program").
+Fick disliked the slow performance, but concluded that "it definitely is a worthy simulation".
+In a January 1994 survey of wargames the magazine's Evan Brooks gave the title four stars out of five, stating that it had "state-of-the-art graphics and game value".
 In April 1994 the magazine said that the CD version was "a good buy for either the novice or veteran sim enthusiast".
-In August 1994 the magazine's simulation columnist called the flight model "a mixed bag", approving of aircraft performance varying by altitude but criticizing the "instantaneous" handling.
+In August 1994 the magazine's simulation columnist Tom Basham called the flight model "a mixed bag", approving of aircraft performance varying by altitude but criticizing the "instantaneous" handling.
 He concluded that although superior to Falcon 3.0 in many areas, F-15 was not a simulation because "many things ... 'burst the bubble', that constantly reminded me this isn't for real".